jpb4git/docs/src/docs/overview/aiWARE-in-depth/controller.md

 | RetryCount | Number of retries on the vertex |
 | FailureCount | The number of failures on this vertex |

-Every 5 seconds, every engine reports via a timestamp the following data
+Every 5 seconds, every engine reports via a timestamp the following data:

 | task\_status | Description |
 | --- | --- |